natalieacevedo/what-s-in-your-fridge/README.md

-#Welcome to the my What's in your fridge project!.
+# Welcome to the my What's in your fridge project!
 ---

 This project was created with the intention of practicing all features of react, from react router, to using most of the most popular hooks *(useContext, useEffect,etc)*.